Terbinafine Cream

 The active ingredient targets the cell membrane of the fungi.

 The cell membrane is important for the survival of the fungus.
-They stop the cells' contents from leaking out and keep unwanted substances from invading the cells.
+They prevent the cells' contents from leaking out and block unwanted substances from entering the cells.

-Terbinafine inhibits squalene epoxidase enzymes which are responsible for producing ergosterol.
-It is believed that the increased amount of squalene increases the permeability of the cell wall, breaking the cell membrane down.
+Terbinafine inhibits squalene epoxidase enzymes, which are responsible for producing ergosterol.
+It is believed that the increased amount of squalene increases the permeability of the cell wall, breaking down the cell membrane.

 By breaking apart the cell membrane, the contents of the cell spill out, thus killing the fungi and clearing the infection.

-Terbinafine cream needs to be used for a number of weeks in order to rid of fungal infections.
-Your infection may not clear fully until a number of weeks after finishing treatment with Terbinafine.
-How long you will need to use the cream, and the rate of recovery, will be dependent on the particular infection you have.
+Terbinafine cream needs to be used for several weeks to rid the body of fungal infections.
+Your infection may not clear completely until several weeks after finishing treatment with Terbinafine.
+The duration you will need to use the cream and the rate of recovery will depend on the specific infection you have.

-Terbinafine 250mg tablets should be taken for a number of weeks.
+Terbinafine 250mg tablets should be taken for several weeks.
 The tablets are more effective at treating fungal infections which have spread to other parts of the body.
 Similarly, how long you will need to take the tablets will depend on the spread of the infection.

 How To Take Terbinafine?